Would you ever venture out on a tightrope without a safety net below?

 In this role, we have been called, there IS danger and also excitement.
 We have been given a special skill, place, and opportunity.
 If we are smart we will not go it alone and we will not do it without some well-placed nets to catch us.
 Here are 3 “nets” that we can use to catch us in our ministry walk in front of others.

 Before you jump to the immediate conclusion and assumption, that I am going to launch into another tirade about pornography or social media, I am not.
 I am actually going to go a different direction and talk about the positive for a change.
 The inter-NET provides us, as youth workers, a good and helpful resource in being accountable, finding friends, and connecting with others who are doing the same thing as we are.

-Through Facebook, Twitter, and blogs, we find others who are there with us in the day to day struggle and walk-in ministry.
+Through Facebook, Twitter, and blogs, we find others who are there with us in the day-to-day struggle and walk-in ministry.
 Youth ministry is a lonely place sometimes, especially if you are not blessed to have others on staff or in your area that you can talk to.
-All be it virtual, you can find great relationships, connection and a safe place to land when times in ministry get tough.
+All be it virtual, you can find great relationships, connections, and a safe place to land when times in ministry get tough.

 *Check out places like…